Plants on a Bus: Why We Keep 100+ Plants in 200 Sq Ft

 Cat pressing its face into a cactus next to succulents inside a converted school bus

-Having over 100 plants on a bus is one thing.
+Having 100+ plants on a bus is one thing.

-Having over 100 plants on a bus with six cats is a completely different experience.
+Having 100+ plants on a bus with six cats is chaos.

 Sunlight streaming through windows onto plants and hanging baskets on the other side of a converted school bus